janzheng/Meteor-React-Alt-Base/README.md

 Base 4 is significantly simpler and better organized, but the way some files are named can be confusing, so I've tried to improve the naming experience.

-Please [email me at hello@janzheng](hello@janzhengs) with suggestions, questions, comments, and bugs
+Please [email me at hello@janzheng](hello@janzhengs) with suggestions, questions, comments, and bugs.

 A project by [Jan Zheng](http://janzheng.com)